Vagabond Loafers: Plot

 Employed as plumbers at Day and Nite Plumbers, the Stooges encounter a predicament when tasked with repairing a leaky pipe at the residence of the affluent Norfleets, who are hosting a dinner party to celebrate the acquisition of a valuable Van Brocklin painting.
-Moe, engrossed in studying How to Be a Plumber, grapples with the pipes in the basement, while Shemp becomes ensnared in a complex network of pipes in the bathroom.
-Meanwhile, Larry endeavors to locate the water cutoff, resorting to extensive excavation of the lawn in pursuit of this objective.
+Moe, engrossed in studying How to Be a Plumber, grapples with the pipes in the basement, while Shemp manages to trap himself inside a maze of pipes in the bathroom.
+Meanwhile, Larry digs up most of the lawn in an attempt to locate the water cutoff.

-Amidst their efforts, Shemp speculates that the malfunctioning pipes are obstructed by wires.
-Subsequently, Shemp and Moe embark on a misguided endeavor to extract the electrical system from the pipes and connect a water pipe to the exposed conduit.
-The scene unfolds in the presence of the bewildered cook, who observes with incredulity as water inundates the stove and chandelier, disrupting his culinary preparations.
+Amidst their efforts, Shemp surmises that the pipes fail to work properly because they are "clogged up with wires".
+Subsequently, Shemp and Moe proceed to extract the electrical system from the pipes and connect a water pipe to the exposed conduit.
+The cook, who is in the kitchen trying to prepare an extravagant meal for the Norfleets, observes in bewilderment as the stove and chandelier gush water.

-As the situation escalates, the Norfleet's residence is engulfed in a deluge akin to Niagara Falls, providing a chaotic backdrop for the nefarious activities of two party guests, Mr. and Mrs. Allen, who are revealed as art thieves intent on pilfering the prized Van Brocklin painting.
-Despite their scheme, the Stooges discern the true nature of the Allens' intentions and successfully thwart their efforts to abscond with the artwork.
+The Norfleets's television set erupts in a deluge akin to Niagara Falls as the chaos escalates, providing a backdrop for the nefarious activities of two party guests, Mr. and Mrs. Allen, who are revealed as art thieves intent on pilfering the prized Van Brocklin painting.
+By happenstance, the Stooges observe the thieves in action and thwart their efforts.